8 Community Gardens to Volunteer At

 We know, we know, the name is misleading, but you could probably grow an elephant here if you really wanted to - though you'd need to have very little respect for nature, animals, the environment, the world, and we know you're not that kind of person.
 Instead, the people of Elephant and Castle have come together to grow tasty things, organise quirky events and enjoy each other's presence.
 Which feels nice, you should try it.

 Get involved: There's at least one volunteering sesh per week, but you'll have to email garden master Paul to find out when.

 The problem with gardens is that you can't just take them with you wherever you go.
 Unless your garden is nomadic, obvs.
 Currently residing in the shabby-chic pastures of Shoreditch, this kooky garden is all about planting in raised beds and enjoying some live music and chill vibes come evening.
 It features over 100 flower beds made out of pallets; kooky, artsy sculptures; graffitied walls; makeshift seats by the fire and a small cafe on the back of a scooter - because, well, Shoreditch.

 Get involved: Volunteers are welcome any time, any day, so really you've got no excuse not to pop by and muck in.

 Look, we're gonna level with you, we're quite into curves.
 All curves.
 Yes, even your curves.
 But curvy gardens are especially enticing, because according to the Chinese art of feng shui, rounded curvatures channel the universe's energy to flow around your garden.
 Only this little East End woodland was named the Dalston Curve not because it's curvy, but because it sits on the old Eastern Curve railway line.
-See, you learn something vaguely interesting everyday.
+See, you learn something new and vaguely interesting everyday.

 Get involved: Volunteers can drop in every Saturday between 2-5pm, which is really prime time for some gardening.